Looking for Merci

 Just knock.

 She exhaled and slid her hand down her side instead, defeated.
-Clusters of braids fell freely at the shoulders of her pink two-piece short set and down almost to her waist.
+Clusters of braids fell freely down to the waist of her pink two-piece short set.
 It was quiet on the other side, but her wife confirmed Whitney would be in the office this Saturday.
 She jumped at the sound of plastic buckets that dropped to the floor.
 The weekend cleaning crew was ready to get started.

 Just.
 Knock.

 It’d been five days since her wife said “some woman named Whitney from your hometown” was in the office.
-Merci thought there was no way it could be her, Whitney.
+Merci thought there was no way it could be her Whitney.
 It could be buck-tooth Whitney, who sang in the choir.
 Or stuck-up Whitney, who teased her all the time.
-She still owed that Whitney a nice crisp slap across the face, so that wouldn’t exactly be a total waste.
+She still owed Whitney a nice crisp slap across the face, so that wouldn’t exactly be a total waste.
 There was no way it was Whitney with the pretty hair…and soft lips.
-She resisted asking until yesterday.
-Very casually, she asked her wife about the progress of the audit prep - and Whitney’s last name.
+Then one day, very casually, she asked her wife about the progress of the audit prep - and Whitney’s last name.

 Knock.
 Damnit, just knock.